esrakastrati/Task/README.md

-This is a simple CRUD application, where tables "categories" and "documents" have ONE-TO-MANY relationship
+This is a fairly simple CRUD application, where tables "categories" and "documents" have ONE-TO-MANY relationship

 Database Design: